PrincetonUniversity/STELLOPT/STELLOPT.md

 The STELLOPT routine is designed to be run on a multi-processor machine or cluster.
-In general, it should be executed via a call to mpirun (most likely inside a PBS script).
+In general, it should be executed via a call to mpirun (most likely inside a SLURM script).
 The call should take the form:

     mpirun -np $NPROCS /path-to/xstelloptv2 $runid > log.$runid